BruceRanger/MandArt/MandArt.docc/B0-Background.md

 ### Iterations Before Converging - Minimum

-The locations with the fewest iterations occur outside of the image, so the program ignores them.
+The locations with the fewest iterations occur outside of the picture, so the program ignores them.

-If we want to move the initial color in the image into our MandArt, we can enter a value for **Change in minimum iteration**.
+If we want to move the initial color in the picture into our MandArt, we can enter a value for **Change in minimum iteration**.
-If we enter a negative value, we’ll get a white area in the image, indicating where that minimum value is.
+If we enter a negative value, we’ll get a white area in the picture, indicating where that minimum value is.

 ### Maximum Iterations And Blocks of Color

 We typically use a large value for the maximum number of iterations and a small number for the number of blocks of color so we use an exponential relation between the two.

-The spacing between colors near the edges of the image, which is far from the Mini-Mand destination, is set by one variable and that near the Mini-Mand destination by another.
+The spacing between colors near the edges of the picture, which is far from the Mini-Mand destination, is set by one variable and that near the Mini-Mand destination by another.

 Only trial and error and artistic preference will determine the best values.